Anatoly-IVANOV/trilingua-code-keyboards/README.md

 # Description

-Trilingua Code Keyboards MacOS layouts improves the work of those who touch-type in English, French and Russian — like myself — plus write code daily, while insisting on typographic niceties and the preservation of industry-standard `J K L` shortcuts of audio/video editing software timeline control built for QWERTY.
+*Trilingua Code Keyboards* layouts improve the work of those who touch-type in English, French and Russian — like myself — plus write code daily, while insisting on typographic niceties and the preservation of industry-standard `J K L` shortcuts of audio/video editing software timeline control built for QWERTY.

 > [!TIP]
 > No language switching via `⌃ ⌥ space` required — if you stay bilingual.